vero-nika-2828/GlottoLotto_Matching-game/README.md

 ### Well done message

 * appears when all 8 matches are found
-* the message 'Well done' indicates that the user was succesful at the game
+* the message 'Well done' indicates that the user was successful at the game
 * is positioned right above the message about the gained points
 * user stories it relates to: 17